WESTERN STATES MUZZLE LOADER ASSOCIATION

 weighed by the Range Officer prior to shooting first match.

-XIV.
-UNLIMITED BENCH
+X. WOMEN'S UNLIMITED BENCH AGGREGATE

-It is the responsibility of the shooter to remove the false muzzle prior
+1. False muzzles do not need to be attached to the loading bench.
+It is the responsibility of the shooter to remove the false muzzle prior to to moving the rifle to the firing line..

 1. Muskets must be as